ceva24/mumble-widget.js/README.md

 * *Dynamic resizing* - other solutions are often within an iframe of pre-determined size.
 This means potentially unwanted space or a scrollbar.
 * *Full customisability* - the stylesheet can be freely modified.

-This version has benefits over the PHP solution in that it dynamically updates users/icons based on their status.
+This version has benefits over [the previous PHP solution](https://github.com/ceva24/mumble-widget) in that it dynamically updates users/icons based on their status.

 Install
 -------